Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Best practices for a wishlist that actually converts

 Adding a wishlist is the easy part.
-Getting shoppers to use it, and getting that usage to convert into sales, depends on a few decisions you make in setup.
+Getting shoppers to use it depends on a few setup decisions.
+So does turning that usage into sales.

 Allow guest wishlists with no signup required